willmorrison1/daRt/README.md

 ### SimulationFilter editing

 To look at images for `bands` 0, 1 and 2; `iters` (iterations) 1 and 2,
-and `ima` (images) 5 and 7, create the relevant SimulationFilter then load the data
+and `imageNo` (image numbers) 5 and 7, create the relevant SimulationFilter then load the data

 ``` r
 #create SimulationFilter